 Denver DBT currently offers three groups for adolescents—an early adolescent group (approximately ages 12-14) and two late adolescent groups (approximately ages 15-17).
 We recognize that a teenager’s chronological age does not necessarily represent their developmental age.
 We provide initial phone screens with parents and/or teens to ensure that the adolescent is situated in the most age appropriate group.
 Please visit the availability and fees page for the times and locations of each group.

-Groups are currently being offered via telehealth with one in-person group per month offered at an outdoor location; masks and social distancing practices are required to attend this group.
+Our early adolescent group and Monday late adolescent group both meet exclusively via telehealth.
+Our Thursday (Speer and I-25) late adolescent group is meeting via telehealth with one in-person group per month offered at an outdoor location (weather permitting); masks and social distancing practices are required to attend this group.
 We believe that adolescents, in particular, receive important benefits from in-person connections; thus, we are consistently evaluating creative solutions to facilitate this while considering best group practices as well as public health recommendations.
 For additional information about adolescent DBT, please call our intake coordinator at 303-332-8704.

 The Program Includes: